influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/security.md

 ## Secure your Host

 ### Ports
-If you're only running InfluxDB, close all ports on the host except for port `8086`.
+If you're only running InfluxEnterprise, close all ports on the host except for port `8086`.
 You can also use a proxy to port `8086`.

-InfluxDB uses port `8088` for remote [backups and restores](/influxdb/v1.3/administration/backup_and_restore/).
+InfluxEnterprise uses port `8088` for remote [backups and restores](/influxdb/v1.3/administration/backup_and_restore/).
 We highly recommend closing that port and, if performing a remote backup, giving specific permission only to the remote machine.